Standard Model Theory for the FCC-ee Tera-Z stage: Form factors and

-At four-loop order again only partial result exist.
-For the quark form factor, the color-planar, i.e. leading color, contributions have been obtained first for the fermionic contributions in \cite{Henn:2016men} and later for the purely bosonic ones in \cite{Lee:2016ixa}.
-The complete result for contributions containing at least 2 fermion loops, i.e. $n_f^2$, has been calculated in \cite{Lee:2017mip}.
-For the gluon form factor only the $n_f^3$ contributions are available from \cite{vonManteuffel:2016xki}.
-While in the massive case the main difficulty lies in the calculation of the master integrals, in the massless one, even the reduction to master integrals poses a major challenge.
+At four-loop order, again only partial results exist.
+For the quark form factor, the colour-planar, \ie leading colour, contributions have been obtained first for fermionic contributions \cite{Henn:2016men} and later for purely bosonic ones \cite{Lee:2016ixa}.
+The complete result for contributions containing at least two fermion loops, \ie $n_\mathrm{f}^2$, has been calculated \cite{Lee:2017mip}.
+For the gluon form factor, only the $n_\mathrm{f}^3$ contributions are available \cite{vonManteuffel:2016xki}.
+While, in the massive case, the main difficulty lies in calculation of the master integrals, in the massless one, even the reduction to master integrals poses a major challenge.

-The massless form factor has also been considered in $N=4$ SYM.
-For recent progress see section~\ref{ch-sff}.\ref{contr:rboels}.
+The massless form factor has also been considered in $N=4$ super Yang--Mills (SYM) theory.
+For recent progress, see Section~\ref{ch-sff}.\ref{contr:rboels}.